Where does a UX Researcher role fit into the UX team?

 • Conduct workshops with internal stakeholders to align business needs

-• Possess significant experience across UX tools and techniques with at least 3 years working as a UX Researcher previously
+• Possess significant experience across UX tools and techniques with at least 3 years experience

 • Be the voice of the customer and be able to feedback on customer experiences